Audrey Shin: Early career

+Singles skating career

-2018–2019 season: Junior national medalist
+2018–2019 season: Junior National Silver Medalist

+Prior to the season, Shin moved from Lakewood, California to Colorado Springs, Colorado to train under Tammy Gambill.

-Shin started the season at the 2018 JGP Amber Cup, where she placed 7th.
-In January, Shin competed at the 2019 U.S. Championships at the junior level, where she placed 2nd behind Gabriella Izzo.
-Shin was then assigned to compete at the 2019 Egna Spring Trophy, where she placed 4th at the junior level.
+She started the season at the 2018 JGP Amber Cup, where she placed seventh.
+In January, Shin competed at the 2019 U.S. Championships at the junior level, where she placed second behind Gabriella Izzo.
+Shin was then assigned to compete at the 2019 Egna Spring Trophy, where she placed fourth at the junior level.
 Shin underwent ankle surgery in May 2019 to remove a ganglion cyst and was unable to train for a month following the surgery.
 After the operation, she had to relearn how to walk.

 2019–2020 season: Youth Winter Olympian

 Shin began the season with a silver medal at the 2019 Philadelphia Summer international at the junior level and was assigned to JGP Russia, where she placed 12th.

 Shin experienced several issues with her boots and blades that contributed to an unsuccessful start to the season.
-She failed to qualify for the 2020 U.S. Championships due to a 6th-place finish at the Eastern Sectional Final and coupled with her rough start to the season, considered quitting the sport.
-Shin was later assigned to compete at the 2020 Winter Youth Olympic Games in Lausanne, Switzerland, where she placed 7th.
+She failed to qualify for the 2020 U.S. Championships due to a sixth-place finish at the Eastern Sectional Final and coupled with her rough start to the season, considered quitting the sport.
+Shin was later assigned to compete at the 2020 Winter Youth Olympic Games in Lausanne, Switzerland, where she placed seventh.
 Shin described the Youth Winter Olympics as a "huge motivating factor" in her career.